GalvanizeOpenSource/stats-shortcourse/src/probability.rst

       * You pull a coin out of the urn, flip it, and it comes up H
       * Q: what is the probability it comes up H if you flip it a second time?

-   When you're ready, compare your solution to those around you
+   When you're ready, compare your solution to those around you.

-Conditional probability
+Conditional Probability
 ----------------------------

 It turns out that it is always true that